dalibo/temboard/CONTRIBUTING.md

     image: postgres:9.5-alpine
 ```

-Now apply changes with `make devenv`.
+Now apply changes with `make develop`.
 Docker-compose will recreate `postgres`
 and `agent` containers, thus you need to install and start the agent as
 documented above.